This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 3. Bed sizes

-Before you even think about what mattress or bed base you want to buy, you need to decide on what size bed is best for you.
-This will depend on your life situation (e.g. regular sleeping partner) but will also depend on what size bed you can actually fit into your bedroom.
+The appropriate bed size will depend on your life situation (e.g. regular sleeping partner) but will also depend on what size bed you can actually fit into your bedroom.

 Australian bed (mattress) sizes

-So the key point here is to make sure that you can fit your mattress (and bed base) through the spaces into your bedroom.
-There’s no point in buying a king bed if it doesn’t fit!
+So, the key point here is to make sure that you can fit your mattress (and bed base) through the spaces into your bedroom.
+There’s no point in buying a king bed if it doesn’t fit.

 4. How much should I spend?

-This is a hugely meaningful topic to most bed shoppers so it’s important that we discuss this early in our guide.
-Mattress prices (Queen size) in Australia range from $99 all the way past $20,000, so it’s understandable that many of us our unsure as to what is a reasonable amount of money to spend.
+Mattress prices (queen size) in Australia range from $99 all the way past $20,000, so it’s understandable that many of us are unsure as to what we should be spending on a new mattress.

 You can read more here about the price considerations when buying a new mattress.

-When it comes to the bed (base), prices range from under $100 up to several thousand.
+When it comes to the bed base, prices range from under $100 up to several thousand.
 In our experience, you can get a very good (queen size) bed base for $500 – $1,000 (please see further discussion about bed bases in section 15).

-As well as navigating through all of the of stores, products, and prices, it’s important to be familiar with ‘bedding sales’.
-Here are some common examples of of sales in the bedding industry:
+As well as navigating through all of the stores, products, and prices, it’s important to be familiar with bed sales.

 - Calendar event sales (e.g. Boxing Day Sale)